Do we need to learn about the market or the product?

 “Product” (or service) is simplified to mean anything regarding the value proposition or its creation.
 This includes resources needed to produce the value proposition, as well as any key activities, partners, or costs.

 The value proposition really sits at the intersection of market needs and the product itself.
 The product has no value outside of the customer using it, but we are again simplifying for the purpose of navigation.

-If we are using the Business Model Canvas, market questions are those on the right side of the canvas, including: customer, channel, relationship, and revenue.
-Product questions are those about the value proposition and everything left of it, including: key activities, key resources, key partners, and costs.
+If we are using the Business Model Canvas, market questions are those on the right side of the canvas, including customer, channel, relationship, and revenue.
+Product questions are those concerning the value proposition and everything left of it, including key activities, key resources, key partners, and costs.

 This book is agnostic about where we start.
 We may already have a product and be investigating who to sell it to, or we may have a customer segment with a strong pain point and are trying to find a solution.
 But when in doubt, start with the customer.